 The Air Travel Consumer Report is a monthly product of the Department of Transportation's Office of Aviation Enforcement and Proceedings (OAEP).
 The report is designed to assist consumers with information on the quality of services provided by the airlines.
-The most recent report was issued July 25, 2018.
+The most recent report was issued on January 16, 2020.

 - 2018 Air Travel Consumer Reports

 - Air Travel Consumer Report Archive